Program Details & Commitment

 - Each class typically includes 12 men and 12 women from a broad range of professional backgrounds, including law, finance, technology, education, government, medicine, real estate and the arts.

 - New City Fellows is a nine-month program that begins in early September and ends in late May.

 - Extensive reading (50-100pp/week) from church history and theology plus guided daily devotionals.
 Authors include St. Augustine, Martin Luther, John Calvin, C.S.
-Lewis, Dietrich Bonhoeffer, John Stott, Abraham Kuyper, Tim Keller and others.
+Lewis, Dietrich Bonhoeffer, N.T.
+Wright, John Stott, Abraham Kuyper, Tim Keller and others.